Todd1561/TandoraProxy/README.md

 * "thumbsup": like current song.
 * "thumbsdown": dislike current song.
 * "change station *__station name__*": change the current station to station *???*.

+Known Issues:
+Doesn't seem to work with the latest version (2020.04.20) of Pianobar-Windows, stick with version 2019.05.03.
+For some reason the key commands are erradically accepted by pianobar and the responses are erratic as well.
+I suspect something has changed with pianobar that makes it incompatible with the telnet library I'm Currently using.
+Need to investigate more.

 Questions or comments?